serqco/qabstracts/codebook.md

   It can never occur alone, only in conjunction with one of the others and should be given last.
 - code `-ignorediff`:
-  If the script flags a coding discrepancy that after discussion you and your fellow coder agree should be left in (because the two codings represent two different reasonable interpretations), add this code in one (and only one) of the codings to mark the discrepancy as resolved.
+  If the script flags a coding discrepancy that, after discussion, you and your fellow coder agree should be left in (because the two codings represent two different reasonable interpretations), add this code in one (and only one) of the codings to mark the discrepancy as resolved.
-- code `limitation:N`:
-  information about limitations, threats to validity, and the like of the study or its results.
-- code `method:N`:
-  information about the approach or setup of an empirical study.
-- code `objective`:
-  this work's research goal;
-  this work's specific research interest;
-  this work's research question.
-- code `resourcepointer`:
-  A concrete reference to a concrete external resource such as a software artifact, materials package, data package, appendix, or similar item.
-- code `result:N`:
-  information about the immediate outcome of a study in the form of empirical results.
-See `claim`.
 - code `X`:
   Undecided class.
 The sentence needs to be revisited and classified;
   consider using `fgrep {{X}}` to find these cases.